 Not only is this a great meal that you can easily prepare from store cupboard ingredients, but it is also a great way to use up leftover cooked chicken.
 You can also use the meat from a purchased rotisserie chicken.

 Another bonus is that you can completely make this tasty casserole ahead of time.
 Simply assemble and cover, popping it into the refrigerator overnight, ready to bake for supper on the next day.
-I can assure you completely that Chicken Tetrazzini is one dish where you will not have anyone complaining about having to eat leftovers!
+I can assure you completely that Chicken Tetrazzini recipe will result in one dish where you will not have anyone complaining about having to eat leftovers!

-WHAT DO YOU NEED TO COOK CHICKEN TETRAZZINI
+WHAT DO YOU NEED TO COOK THIS CHICKEN TETRAZZINI RECIPE

 The good news is that you will not really need anything too much out of the ordinary to cook this fabulous recipe.
 It is composed of simple ingredients put together easily in a most delicious way!